Koha-Community/kohadocs/source/administration.rst

    entering the number of units (days or hours) in the 'Loan period' box.

--  Choose which unit of time, Days or Hours, that the loan period and fines will be calculated in in the 'Unit' column
+-  Choose which unit of time, days or hours, that the loan period and fines will be calculated in in the 'Unit' column

 -  You can also define a hard due date for a specific patron category and item type.
-A hard due date ignores your usual circulation rules and makes it so that all items of the type defined are due on, before or after the date you specify.
+The hard due date offers three options:

+   -  Exactly on: The due date of any item checked out with this rule will be set to the hard due date.

+   -  Before: Koha will calculate the normal loan period.
+If the calculated due date would be after or on the hard due date, the hard due date will be used instead.

+   -  After: Koha will calculate the normal loan period.
+If the calculated due date would be before the hard due date, the hard due date will be used instead.

--  'Fine amount' should have the amount you would like to charge for overdue items
+-  'Fine amount' should have the amount you would like to charge for overdue items.

    -  **Important**

           Enter only numbers and decimal points (no currency symbols).

--  Enter the 'Fine charging interval' in the unit you set (ex. charge fines every 1 day, or every 2 hours)
+-  Enter the 'Fine charging interval' in the unit you set (ex. charge fines every 1 day, or every 2 hours).
+The :ref:`finesCalendar`system preference controls wether the days the library is closed will be taken into account or not.

 -  'When to charge' is most handy in libraries that have a fine charging interval of more than 1 day.

-   -  End of interval

-      -  Given a grace period of 2 days and a fine interval of 7 days, the first fine will appear 7 days after the due date, it will always take one fine interval (7 days), before the first fine is charged
+   -  End of interval: Given a grace period of 2 days and a fine interval of 7 days, the first fine will appear 7 days after the due date, it will always take one fine interval (7 days), before the first fine is charged.

-   -  Start of interval

-      -  Given a grace period of 2 days and a fine interval of 7 days, the first fine will appear 2 days after the due date and the second fine 7 days after the due date.
+   -  Start of interval: Given a grace period of 2 days and a fine interval of 7 days, the first fine will appear 2 days after the due date and the second fine 7 days after the due date.

 -  The 'Fine grace period' is the period of time an item can be overdue before you start charging fines.
+The :ref:`FinesIncludeGracePeriod` system preference controls if the grace period will be included when calculating the fine or not.

    -  **Important**

           This can only be set for the Day unit, not in Hours

--  The 'Overdue fines cap' is the maximum fine for this patron and item combination
+-  The 'Overdue fines cap' is the maximum fine per item for this patron and item type combination.

    -  **Important**